Manila Itinerary 2 Days: Culture, History & Food (2022)

 I was struck by how much the government in the Philippines likes to promote its revolutionary past.
 Along with the mural, the large central park in Manila also honors revolutionary heroes of the Philippines (day 2 of my Manila itinerary).

-After the City Hall, we headed over to one of several Intramuros entrances.
+After the City Hall, head over to one of several Intramuros entrances.

 The entrance used to be an actual gate, but when the Americans took over in 1898, they turned it into an archway.